Coffee with Kathi ~ John, Chapter 5

 ~ With Jesus, we find forgiveness and healing.

-~ With Jesus, we have a hope that is a confident expectation.
+~ With Jesus, we have hope that is confident expectation.

 ~ With Jesus, we are never alone.

 He saw me in my brokenness.
-He took away the filthy mat I’d been laying on.
-My sins are forgiven.
-I followed Him, and now I have the promise of abundant life[2] now and of eternal life.
+He lifted me from the filthy mat I’d been laying on.
+He forgave my sins.
+I followed Him, and now I have the promise of abundant life[2] here in my time on Earth and of eternal life.

 When you do, you’ll tell people what Jesus has done for you.